THE INVISIBLE MAMMAL - A FEATURE DOCUMENTARY ABOUT THE ROLE OF BATS IN OUR ECOSYSTEM, AND HOW HUMANS MUST PROTECT THEM.

-Against the backdrop of a global pandemic and the sixth mass extinction, a team of women biologists set out to save a North American bat species from a deadly fungal disease called White-nose Syndrome (WNS).
+Against the backdrop of a global pandemic and the sixth mass extinction, a team of women biologists set out to save a North American bat species from a deadly fungal disease called white-nose syndrome.
 As the disease reaches the far corners of the continent, a global pandemic attributed to a bat species in China interrupts their project, their jobs, and their commitment to protect bat species, no matter the odds.

 Thanks to our donors and supporters, we finished principal photography in late 2022.
 We have begun editing, and plan to release the film in early 2025.
-Please support our GoFundMe campaign!
-We are actively campaigning in the summer of 2024 to support post-production (editing, music composition, graphic design, sound design and color correction) and finish the film.
+Please support our Donorbox!
+We are in the final phase of post-production (music composition, graphic design, sound design and color correction).
+Your generous donation will help us finish the film for our Spring 2025 world premiere!

 DIRECTOR'S STATEMENT